Squat, Strengthen, and Superset with the Best Weightlifting App (2025), Tested by Trainers

 Cons

 Several members of the Garage Gym Reviews crew have used Future over the years, including GGR founder Coop Mitchell, who’s used it since September of 2020.
-GGR Head of content Kate Meier, CPT, USAW-L1, CF-L1, has also used the app for over two years now, and loves the expert coaching.
+GGR Senior Director of Content Kate Meier, CPT, USAW-L1, CF-L1, has also used the app for over two years now, and loves the expert coaching, rating the instruction a 4 out of 5.

 Screenshots of the Future fitness app